-1. Explain that the Bible is God’s message to us and that’s why it is so important.
+1. Introduce the Bible to preschoolers by explaining that the Bible is God’s message to us and that’s why it is so important.
 God made sure everything we need to know is in His Word.

-2. Teach the children that God “talks” to us in the Bible.
+2. Introduce the Bible to children by telling the children that God “talks” to us in the Bible.
 I would ask them, “How do we talk to God?”
 They would answer, “By praying.”
 Then I would say, “How does God talk to us?” and they would answer, “Through the Bible.”

 3. Even though you might not be teaching directly from the Bible (reading the words), always keep it open to the passage you’re teaching from and in sight of the children so they see it.
 (Even if you use an iPad or your smart phone to look up Scripture during church—the children need to see an actual Bible while you’re teaching, even though kids are tech-savvy and you could show them that you can find the verses on the Internet.)